theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 If this option is active, SAP credentials entered in the **User** and **Password** fields are not applied.
 Instead, SAP credentials need to be provided via basic authentication when executing an extraction.

+**SSO - Log in as caller via External ID** <br>
+This option activates SSO with External ID.
+SSO with External ID uses a Personal Security Environment (PSE) to create a trust relationship between the SAP application server and the service account that runs {% if page.product == "xtract-universal" %}Xtract Universal. {% elsif page.product == "board-connector" %}Board Connector.{% endif %}
+This allows {% if page.product == "xtract-universal" %}Xtract Universal {% elsif page.product == "board-connector" %}Board Connector{% endif %} to impersonate any SAP user.<br>
+For more information, see the knowledge base article [SSO with External ID](https://kb.theobald-software.com/xtract-universal/sso-with-external-id).

-**Impersonate caller (Kerberos SSO)** <br>
+**SSO - Impersonate caller via Kerberos** <br>
 This option activates Kerberos SSO.
 The Windows Active Directory user is used for authentication.
-For this scenario "HTTPS - Restricted to AD users with Designer read access" must be selected and configured in the [Server Settings](../server/server-settings#web-server).
+For this scenario "HTTPS - Restricted to AD users with Designer read access" must be selected and configured in the [Server Settings](../server/server-settings#web-server).<br>
 For more information, see the knowledge base article [SSO with Kerberos SNC](https://kb.theobald-software.com/xtract-universal/sso-with-kerberos-snc).

-**Enroll certificate on behalf of caller (Certificate SSO)** <br>
+**SSO - Enroll certificate on behalf of caller** <br>
 This option activates Certificate SSO.
 The Certificate SSO authentication uses Certificate Enrollment (Enroll-On-Behalf-Of) via Active Directory Certificate Services for the Windows Active Directory user who calls the extraction.
-- Enter the name of the certificate template and the thumbprint of the enrollment agent certificate.
-- "HTTPS - Restricted to AD users with Designer read access" must be configured in the [Server Settings](../server/server-settings#web-server).
+For this scenario "HTTPS - Restricted to AD users with Designer read access" must be configured in the [Server Settings](../server/server-settings#web-server).<br>
-- The SAP Secure Login Client must be installed on the machine that runs the XU or BC server.

 For more information, see the knowledge base article [SSO with Client Certificates](https://kb.theobald-software.com/xtract-universal/sso-with-client-certificates).

 ### SAP Logon Ticket